Virginia Department of Education (VDOE), Office of Career, Technical, and Adult Education

 - Maintenance Grant: Continuation of an existing cohort or a repeat of a previously held industry-specific cohort

 The period of performance for this grant is July 1, 2021 through June 30, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-All inquiries must be in writing and emailed to email@example.com.
+Inquiries and applications must be emailed to firstname.lastname@example.org.

 Virginia Department of Education